RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sa/sa-9.4.md

 ## Control Statement

-Take the following actions to verify that the interests of {{ insert: param, sa-09.04_odp.01 }} are consistent with and reflect organizational interests: {{ insert: param, sa-09.04_odp.02 }}.
+The organization employs {{ insert: param, sa-9.4_prm_1 }} to ensure that the interests of {{ insert: param, sa-9.4_prm_2 }} are consistent with and reflect organizational interests.

+## Control Objective

+Determine if the organization:

+- \[SA-9(4)[1]\] defines external service providers whose interests are to be consistent with and reflect organizational interests;

+- \[SA-9(4)[2]\] defines security safeguards to be employed to ensure that the interests of organization-defined external service providers are consistent with and reflect organizational interests; and

+- \[SA-9(4)[3]\] employs organization-defined security safeguards to ensure that the interests of organization-defined external service providers are consistent with and reflect organizational interests.

 ## Control guidance

-As organizations increasingly use external service providers, it is possible that the interests of the service providers may diverge from organizational interests.
-In such situations, simply having the required technical, management, or operational controls in place may not be sufficient if the providers that implement and manage those controls are not operating in a manner consistent with the interests of the consuming organizations.
-Actions that organizations take to address such concerns include requiring background checks for selected service provider personnel; examining ownership records; employing only trustworthy service providers, such as providers with which organizations have had successful trust relationships; and conducting routine, periodic, unscheduled visits to service provider facilities.
+As organizations increasingly use external service providers, the possibility exists that the interests of the service providers may diverge from organizational interests.
+In such situations, simply having the correct technical, procedural, or operational safeguards in place may not be sufficient if the service providers that implement and control those safeguards are not operating in a manner consistent with the interests of the consuming organizations.
+Possible actions that organizations might take to address such concerns include, for example, requiring background checks for selected service provider personnel, examining ownership records, employing only trustworthy service providers (i.e., providers with which organizations have had positive experiences), and conducting periodic/unscheduled visits to service provider facilities.

-## Control assessment-objective

-{{ insert: param, sa-09.04_odp.02 }} are taken to verify that the interests of {{ insert: param, sa-09.04_odp.01 }} are consistent with and reflect organizational interests.